simonmetcalfe/dayjob/README.md

 ## Development

-I'm not a developer by profession so apologise for any bugs and (a healthy dose of) poor coding practices!  dayjob is a simple project and should be easy to maintain.
+I'm not a developer by profession so apologise for any bugs and poor coding practices!  dayjob is a simple project and should be easy to maintain.
 After cloning use *npm install dayjob* to install.

-A list of know issues (mostly tech debt) is maintained in GitHub which I might get round to some day.
-Please log any bugs which relate to functionality issues and I will try and fix them.
+A list of known issues and tech debt is maintained in GitHub which I might get round to some day.
+Please log any bugs which relate to functionality and I will try and fix them.

+Enjoy!